Camel-Integration/spring-camel-soap-foundation/README.md

 This implementation brings a variation on how to expose a REST API.
 Instead of using the Camel REST DSL, it uses the spring's @RestController annotation.
-This way, the REST API is implemented as a regular Spring Controller, and the Camel route is implemented as a regular Spring Service.
+This way, the REST API is implemented as a regular Spring Controller, and the Camel route call is wrapped in a regular Spring Service.

 ```java
 @RestController